A new variational principle for the Euclidean distance function: Linear approach to the non-linear eikonal problem: Experiments

 \subsection{3D Experiments}

 \textbf{Example 4:} We also compared our Euclidean distance function fast convolution method with the fast sweeping method \cite{Zhao05} and the exact Euclidean distance on the \emph{``Dragon''} point-set obtained from the Stanford 3D Scanning Repository\footnote{This dataset is available at http://graphics.stanford.edu/data/3Dscanrep/. }.
-The common grid was $-0.117\leq x\leq0.117$, $-0.086\leq y\leq0.086$ and $-0.047\leq z\leq0.047$ with a grid width of $\frac{1}{2^8}$.
+The common grid was $-0.117\leq x\leq0.117$, $-0.086\leq y\leq0.086$ and $-0.047\leq z\leq0.047$ and the grid spacing equals $\frac{1}{2^8}$.
+The point cloud obtained from sampling the surface of the Dragon was rounded to the nearest grid points to generate the source locations.
 We ran our approach at $\tau = 0.0004$ and ran the fast sweeping method for 15 iterations which is sufficient for the Gauss-Seidel iterations to converge.
-We then calculated the percentage error for both these techniques according to Eq.~\ref{eq:percentError}.
+We then calculated the percentage error for both these techniques according to (\ref{eq:percentError}).
 While the average percentage error for our approach when compared to the true distance function was just 1.306\%, the average percentage error in the fast sweeping method was about 6.84\%.
 Our FFT-based approach does not begin by discretizing the spatial differential operator as is the case with the fast marching and fast sweeping methods and this could help account for the increased accuracy.
-The isosurface obtained by connecting the grid points at a distance of $0.005$ from the point-set determined by the true Euclidean distance function, fast convolution and fast sweeping are shown in Figure~\ref{fig:Isosurface}.
+The iso-surface obtained by connecting the grid points at a distance of $0.005$ from the point-set determined by the true Euclidean distance function, fast convolution and fast sweeping are shown in Figure~\ref{fig:Isosurface}.
 The similarities between the plots provide anecdotal visual evidence for the usefulness of our approach.